Dr. Carl Sadowsky

 Dr. Paul Winner

-Director of Premiere Research Institute, Director of Palm Beach Headache Center
+Senior Director of Premiere Research Institute, Director of Palm Beach Headache Center, Director of the Palm Beach Memory Disorder Center

-Dr. Winner received his medical degree from the New York College of Osteopathic Medicine.
+Dr. Paul Winner received his medical degree from the New York College of Osteopathic Medicine.
 He completed residencies in Pediatrics and Neurology at the Albert Einstein College of Medicine, Bronx, New York.
 He was a Neuromuscular Fellow in the Department of Neurology at Cornell University Hospital for Special Surgery in New York.
-He was also Assistant Professor of Neurology at the Montifiore Headache Center in New York and completed a mini fellowship in epilepsy at the Bowman Gray School of Medicine.
+He was also Assistant Professor of Neurology at the Montefiore Headache Center in New York and completed a mini fellowship in epilepsy at the Bowman Gray School of Medicine.
 He is Diplomat of the American Board of Psychiatry and Neurology with Special Competence in Child Neurology.
 Dr. Winner is certified by the United Council for Neurologic Subspecialties in Headache Medicine.
-He is a Fellow of the American Academy of Neurology, the American Academy of Pediatrics and the American Headache Society.
+He is a Fellow of the American Academy of Neurology, and the American Headache Society.

-In addition, Dr. Winner has published numerous journal articles and multiple textbooks for the medical community and the general public.
-He is a national and international speaker and educator to the medical community and the general public.
+In addition, Dr. Paul Winner has published numerous journal articles and multiple textbooks for the medical community and the general public.
+He is a national speaker and educator to the medical community and the general public.

 Dr. Walter C. Martinez